Nineteenth Street Baptist Church (Washington, D.C.): Darryl D. Roberts

 On October 22, 2016, the membership of the Nineteenth Street Baptist Church elected Reverend Dr. Darryl D. Roberts to the position of Pastor-Elect.
 He delivered his first sermon as Senior Pastor at the Nineteenth Street Baptist Church on January 1, 2017.
 Prior to leading the Nineteenth Street Baptist Church, Dr. Roberts served as Senior Pastor of Mount Welcome Missionary Baptist Church in Decatur, Georgia.
-From 2007 to 2011, Dr. Roberts served as Associate Minister and Assistant Pastor of the Historic Ebenezer Baptist Church (Atlanta, Georgia), preceded by appointments as Intern and Associate Pastor at Olivet Institutional Baptist Church (Cleveland, OH), Calvary Baptist Church (Haverhill, MA), Salem Baptist Church (Chicago, IL), and Brentwood Baptist Church (Houston, TX).
+From 2007 to 2011, Dr. Roberts served as Associate Minister and Assistant Pastor of the Historic Ebenezer Baptist Church (Atlanta, Georgia), preceded by appointments as Intern and Associate Pastor at Olivet Institutional Baptist Church (Cleveland, Ohio), Calvary Baptist Church (Haverhill, Massachusetts), Salem Baptist Church (Chicago, Illinois), and Brentwood Baptist Church (Houston, Texas).
+Roberts' wife, Dr. Laura Morgan Roberts, served as Professor of Psychology, Culture and Organization Studies at Antioch University.

-A native of Cleveland, Ohio, Dr. Roberts received his B.A. from Grinnell College in Grinnell, Iowa, a Master of Divinity from the University of Chicago, a Jurist Doctoral Degree from Boston College Law School, and a Doctor of Philosophy in Christian Ethics in the Ethics & Society Program at Emory University.
-A gifted writer, Roberts has been recognized and published locally and nationally for his research projects and servant leadership.
-He has published work on Christian ethics, the Black Church, identity, organizational management, African American Studies, nonviolent social change, cultural profiling and leadership development in such publications as The Cleveland Plain Dealer, the Journal of Business & Society and the Duke Journal of Gender, Law and Policy.
-Rev. Roberts has received recognition from a number of organizations for his community outreach, including the National Association for the Advancement of Colored People, the DeKalb County Commissioners, In the Spirit Awards, the Trumpet Award and the Young Men of McNair Discovery Learning Academy.
+A native of Cleveland, Ohio, Dr. Roberts received his B.A. from Grinnell College in Grinnell, Iowa, a Master of Divinity from the University of Chicago, a Juris Doctor Degree from Boston College Law School, and a Doctor of Philosophy in Christian Ethics in the Ethics & Society Program at Emory University.
+A gifted writer, Roberts was recognized and published locally and nationally for his research projects and servant leadership.
+In the tradition of Nineteenth Street Baptist's previous pastors, Dr. Roberts demonstrated a strong commitment to social change at both the national and local levels.
+He coordinated initiatives for organizations such as: the Corporation for National & Community Service, the Boys and Girls Club of America, the Hewlett Packard Foundation, the Congressional Black Caucus Foundation, the American Baptist Churches of the South, The Carter Center, the Cleveland Job Corps, Southern Truth and Reconciliation, Junior Achievement and Americorps.

-In the tradition of Nineteenth Street Baptist's previous pastors, Dr. Roberts has demonstrated a strong commitment to social change at both the national and local levels.
-He has coordinated initiatives for organizations such as: the Corporation for National & Community Service, the Boys and Girls Club of America, the Hewlett Packard Foundation, the Congressional Black Caucus Foundation, the American Baptist Churches of the South, The Carter Center, the Cleveland Job Corps, Southern Truth and Reconciliation, Junior Achievement and Americorps.
-Roberts' wife, Dr. Laura Morgan Roberts, serves as Professor of Psychology, Culture and Organization Studies at Antioch University.
-She has also served on the faculties of the Harvard Business School, University of Michigan, Wharton School, Simmons School of Management, Georgia State University, and AVT Business School in Denmark and as a faculty affiliate at the Center for Gender in Organizations at the Simmons School of Management in Boston, and a faculty affiliate of the Center for Positive Organizational Scholarship at the University of Michigan's Ross School of Business in Ann Arbor.
+Nineteenth Street Baptist Church, under Dr. Roberts' leadership, secured a full-time youth pastor, expanded Youth Church, increased activities for social justice, and navigated the extreme challenges of the COVID-19 pandemic.
+His tenure as Senior Pastor ended on August 22, 2023.